 Are all chargebacks the same?

-It doesn’t take a rocket scientist to realize that chargebacks can easily be abused by consumers.
+It doesn’t take a rocket scientist to realize that chargebacks can easily be abused by consumers, but you can prevent chargebacks.
 While Regulation Z was setup to protect consumers from shifty businesses, fraud has become rampant among consumers looking to easily rip off businesses.
-There are different types of fraud and chargebacks that businesses need to be on the lookout for to ensure that these legal protections afforded consumers aren’t abused against them.
+There are different types of fraud and chargebacks for goods not received that businesses need to be on the lookout for to ensure that these legal protections afforded consumers aren’t abused against them.

 - Customer will not sign for delivery.